opstrace/opstrace/docs/guides/administrator/managing-tenants.md

 Opstrace supports multiple, secured tenants to logically isolate concerns on otherwise shared infrastructure.
 If you are not familiar with what a "tenant" is, see our [tenant key concepts](../../references/concepts.md#tenants) documentation.

-Tenants are presented in the Cluster Admin section of our UI:
+Tenants are presented in the Admin section of our UI:

 ![tenant overview page](../../assets/tenants-guide-overview-1.png)